 - Job 5:13

 8 You are already full!
 You are already rich!
 You have reigned as kings without us!
-And I could wish that you did indeed reign as kings, so that we also might reign with you!
-9 For I consider that God has exhibited us—the apostles—last of all,2 as men condemned to death; for we have become a spectacle to the whole world, both to angels and to men.
+And I could wish you really did reign as kings, so that we also might reign with you!
+9 For to my mind God has displayed us apostles at the very end of the procession,5 as men condemned to death; for we have become a spectacle to the whole world, both to men and angels.
 10 We are fools for Christ’s sake, but you are wise in Christ!
 We are weak, but you are strong!
 You are distinguished, but we are without honor!
-11 To the present hour we both hunger and thirst, and we are poorly clothed, beaten, and homeless.
-12 And we toil, working with our own hands.
-Being reviled, we bless; being persecuted, we endure; 13 being slandered, we plead for peace.3 We have been made like the scum of the world, the dregs of all things even until now.
+11 To the present hour we both hunger and thirst; we are poorly clothed, beaten, and homeless.
+12 We grow weary with toil, laboring with our own hands.
+When reviled, we bless; when persecuted, we endure; 13 when slandered, we plead6 for peace.
+We have become like the scum of the earth, like the dregs of all things, right up to the present moment.

-18 Now some of you are puffed up, as though I were not coming to you.
-19 But if the Lord wills, I will come to you shortly, and I will know, not the word of those who are puffed up, but the power.
-20 For the kingdom of God is not in word but in power.
+18 Now some of you are puffed up, as if I were not coming to you.
+19 But if the Lord wills, I will come to you shortly, and I will know, not the talk7 of those who are puffed up, but the power.
+20 For the kingdom of God is never found in mere talk, but in power.
 21 What do you want?
 Shall I come to you with a rod, or in love and a spirit of gentleness?

 - Or purposes

-- Or entreat.
+- Or entreat

 - Or possibly But as it is

 - Or extortionist

 - Deut.
 17:7; 19:19; 22:21, 24; 24:7

 Flee Sexual Immorality

-- Or extortioners
+- Or extortionists

 - Paul appears to be quoting a Corinthian slogan